Get insider access

 0.9 lbs

-The HyperX Cloud Alpha are very comfortable headphones.
-They're quite a bit more comfortable than the HyperX Cloud Flight thanks to their large ear cups and well-padded headband.
-They have a very similar overall fit as the HyperX Cloud 2/Cloud II, but they feel less tight, making them slightly more comfortable for people with larger heads.
+These headphones are very comfortable.
+They're quite a bit more comfortable than the HyperX Cloud Flight, thanks to their large ear cups and well-padded headband.
+They have a very similar overall fit as the HyperX Cloud 2/Cloud II, but they are less tight on the head, making them slightly more comfortable if you have a larger head.

 5.3